simple answers to commonly asked questions. For detailed explanations, please click on the "read More" links.

 9. I KNow a TEACHER who DOesN'T CHARGE FOR MISSED LESSONS.
 WHY DO YOU?

-If I could teach for free I really would, but I am not independently wealthy and have a family to support.
+If I could teach for free, I would; however, I am not independently wealthy and have a family to support.
 The majority of my living comes from teaching.
 I also have two rents to pay for studios.
 My expenses do not go down when a student misses.

 Unless the student, asks to be removed from the monthly schedule, a student who wants to secure his or her regular lesson time is responsible for paying the monthly tuition for the time they are away.